See full details and sample itineraries here: ISLA VERDE BATANGAS ON A BUDGET 2018: Travel Guide & Itineraries

 Batangas would be the top choice for every weekend getaway for a group that doesn’t want to really break the bank.
 Why not?
 It’s close to Manila and it won’t need grueling long hours on the road to be able to get to touch the sand and crystal clear blue waters that everyone is craving.
 This beautiful province is also home to different beaches that would cater to whatever you or your group need.

 Verde Island, or Isla Verde as it’s popularly known, is among these beautiful spots in Batangas.
-Imagine Palawan-like white sand and blue waters, but only a few hours away from Manila!
-It is safely tucked 30 minutes to an hour away from the port in Batangas.
-Bonus is the fact that this island is also paradise to a healthy marine environment.
+It is safely tucked 45 minutes to an hour away from the port in Batangas.
+Its beaches are carpeted with coarse beige sand, mixed with corals pieces and seashells.
+It may not have the fine white sand beaches, but this island is also a paradise for a healthy marine environment.
 Isla Verde is in the center of the center of marine biodiversity which is the Coral Triangle—the Verde Island Passage.

 How to Get There